tabalinas/jsgrid/README.md

 ### confirmDeleting (default `true`)
 A boolean value specifying whether to ask user to confirm item deletion.

-### deleteConfirm (default `Are you sure?`)
+### deleteConfirm (default `"Are you sure?"`)
-A string or a function returning string specifying delete confirmation message to be displayed to user.
+A string or a function returning string specifying delete confirmation message to be displayed to the user.
 A function has the signature `function(item)` and accepts item to be deleted.

 ### pagerContainer (default `null`)
 A jQueryElement or DomNode to specify where to render a pager.
 Used for external pager rendering.
-When it is `null` pager is rendered at the bottom of the grid.
+When it is equal to `null`, the pager is rendered at the bottom of the grid.

 ### pageIndex (default `1`)
 An integer value specifying current page index.
 Applied only when `paging` is `true`.